hzyu17/hongzheyu.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-There is an interesting "control-inference duality", which states that the optimal control problem can be transformed into an inference problem under certaint assumption.
-This project studies the motion planning problem under uncertainty using Gaussian Variational Inference techniques.
-The goal is to find the optimal control policy that minimizes the expected cost of reaching the goal state while avoiding obstacles.
-The problem is formulated in the continuous-time domain and solved using the Gaussian Variational Inference (GVI) method.
-The GVI method approximates the posterior distribution of the hidden states using a Gaussian distribution.
-Sparsity of the problem is leveraged to propose a parallelizable algorithm on GPU.
-The proposed method is evaluated on various robot models: point robot, planar quadrotor, and robot manipulator.
-Our proposed method outperforms the state-of-the-art planning-as-inference methods in terms of optimallity and robustness in face of uncertainty.
+This project applies Gaussian Variational Inference (GVI) to solve motion planning problems under uncertainty, a method inspired by the "control-inference duality."

+The objective is to find the best way for a robot to reach a goal, minimizing cost and avoiding obstacles, even when faced with uncertainty.
+We formulate the problem in a continuous-time framework and use GVI to approximate the robot's possible paths as a Gaussian distribution.

+By leveraging the problem's sparsity, we developed an algorithm that can run in parallel on a GPU, significantly improving performance.
+Our approach has been successfully tested on various robots, including a point robot, a quadrotor, and a manipulator.
+The results show that our method is more optimal and robust than other leading planning-as-inference techniques.

 ### Formulation